zulip/zulip/docs/logging.md

 new feature hard to miss.

 * Blueslip is implemented in `static/js/blueslip.js`.
-* In order to capture essentially any error occuring in the browser, blueslip does the following:
+* In order to capture essentially any error occurring in the browser, blueslip does the following:
   * Wraps every function passed into `$.ready()`, i.e., every on-webapp-startup method used by Zulip.